sword-ghost/The-Paradox-of-Information/README.md

 -knowledge is the linguistic encapsulation of information within the boundaries of a definition

--infinite unique encapsulations are possible but all can be said to = [aspect of the universe], or a *thing*.
+-infinite unique encapsulations are possible but all can be said to = [aspect of the universe] or a *thing*.

--Defining or naming a thing is the linguistic encapsulation and representation of symmetries found within patterns abstracted from observing something.
+-Defining or naming a thing is the linguistic encapsulation and representation of symmetries found within patterns abstracted from observing [aspect of the universe] or some thing.
 These abstractions, approximations and correlations are not a true representation of the thing observed as information is necessarily lost/distorted/biased by the very process of abstraction and association involved in producing a [representative linguistic encapsulation] or *thing*

 -The name given to a thing implies and contains the qualities and properties determining by degrees it's relevance and relationship to all the other things that have been named 🕸️